antonpichka/library_architecture_mvvm_modify/package/README.md

 ##### Rules

-- If complex logic is needed, then inside a certain model we create model catalogs with the prefix of a certain model (ModelRRNamed):
+- If complex logic is needed, then inside a certain model we create model catalogs with the prefix of a certain model 'ModelRRNamed':
 - - Example:
 - - - Matches:
 - - - - MatchesRRDebut